 Domont (Val-d'Oise)

-Charles Brunier was behind bars for fifteen years in the prison of Guyana, which closed its doors in 1953 after having welcomed almost 70,000 prisoners in a hundred years.
+Charles Brunier was behind bars for fifteen years in the Cayenne prison, which closed its doors in 1953 after having taken in almost 70,000 prisoners in a hundred years.
 He does not remember the minister's grandfather.
 However, he has not forgotten the jails of Saint-Laurent-de-Maroni, the violent behavior of the prison guards, "and especially the mosquitoes."
-It is there that he became acquainted with Henri Charrière, who became famous under the name of Papillon [butterfly], the title of his autobiographical bestseller of 1969.
+There he became acquainted with Henri Charrière, who became famous under the name of Papillon [butterfly], the title of his autobiographical bestseller of 1969.

-But Charles Brunier, his old companion from prison, claims and has always said that all Charrière did was take Brunier's own story as his inspiration to write the book.
-And his story is rich in comebacks.
-Enlisted in the Navy at the age of 17, Charles Brunier succeeded, with some other men, in rescuing an encircled unit during the campaign in Syria.
+But Charles Brunier, his old companion from prison, claims and has always claimed that all Charrière did was take Brunier's own story as his inspiration for the book.
+Brunier's story is rich in comebacks.
+Enlisted in the Navy at the age of 17, he succeeded, with some other men, in rescuing an encircled unit during the campaign in Syria.
 On that occasion he saved the life of a lieutenant before being wounded himself, deeds which earned him the Croix de Guerre.
-A few years later, he stumbled: in Troyes (Aube), after meeting a prostitute who proposed to work for him, he stabbed and wounded the girl's pimp, a certain Chopette, during a fight in a bar called the Mauvais Garçons [the Bad Boys].
+A few years later, he stumbled.
+In Troyes (Aube), after meeting a prostitute who proposed to work for him, he stabbed and wounded the girl's pimp, a certain Chopette, during a fight in a bar called the Mauvais Garçons [the Bad Boys].
 Condemned to forced labor for life for the murder of an old lady in 1923, he was sent to the prison colony.

 A tattoo on his shoulder

 Charles Brunier, who called himself "Johnny King" in the prison colony, managed to escape three times.
 During the Second World War he enlisted as a fighter pilot in Mexico, where he had taken refuge after his second prison escape.
 For two years he hunted German submarines in the Caribbean, before continuing the war in Africa.
 After being decorated a second time in Brazzaville, in the Congo, by General De Gaulle in person, Charles Brunier took part in the Allied invasion of Italy.
-He finished the war as an adjutant-chef.
+He finished the war as an adjutant-chef [roughly equivalent to a U.S. sergeant major or British warrant officer].
 This did not keep him from being sent back to the prison colony in Guyana.
 It was not until June 12th, 1948, that the President of the Pardon Commission gave him a complete pardon "because of his skilled conduct during the course of the hostilities."

 On his return to France, Charles Brunier settled in Domont, where he lived peacefully among neighbors who knew nothing of his past.
 During his free time, the former Convict 47355 built model ships, which he still keeps safe in his room at the nursing home.
 In spite of his 104 years, Charles still has a bright eye and can express himself, "but only when he feels like it," says the nursing-home staff.
 Yesterday, he did not feel much like it.
 He found it "incredible" that the grandson of a convict could be a minister-- he, without a family, who fought for many years in vain to clear his name, "to give an honest name" to the woman he loved.
 But he did not say a word about his own history.